Mouryachowdaryy/Speech-to-text/README.md

 🎙️ Speech to Text Converter (Jupyter Notebook)

-A simple and interactive Jupyter Notebook application that lets you **record or upload audio** and instantly convert speech to text using Python’s `speech_recognition` library.
+A simple and interactive Jupyter Notebook application that allows you to **record audio using your microphone** and instantly convert speech to text using Python’s `speech_recognition` library.

  🚀 Quick Start